The Mykonos to Athens ferry schedule is available at the bottom of the article.

-In 2013, during the low season, you can get from Athens (Piraeus) to Mykonos :
+In 2014, during the low season (until mid-Jun), the following ferries connect Athens (Piraeus) to Mykonos :

 How many ferries per day depart from Athens to Mykonos during the high season?

-The following ferries are available during the high season 2013 between Athens (Piraeus) and Mykonos :
+The following ferries are available during the high season (mid-June – October) 2014 between Athens (Piraeus) and Mykonos :

 Are there any overnight journeys between Athens and Mykonos?